Estimote/Android-Proximity-SDK/README.md

 - **inCustomRange** - custom desired trigger distance in meters.

 ## 3. Start proximity observation
-When you are done defining your rules, you will need to start the observation process:
+When you are done defining your zones, you will need to start the observation process:

 ```Kotlin
 // Kotlin